menu

 In addition, Belvedere is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.

 Belvedere is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 One downside of living in Belvedere is that it can take a long time to commute to work.
 In Belvedere, the average commute to work is 34.09 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.

-In Belvedere, a lot of people use a ferryboat to get to work every day though Belvedere is a relatively small city.
-Those that ride a ferryboat are primarily traveling out of town to good jobs in other cities.
+Despite being a small city, Belvedere has a lot of people using a ferryboat to get to and from work every day.
+Most of these people on a ferryboat are using it to get to good jobs in other cities.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Belvedere.
 85.55% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.